 Research now proves that epigenetic 'tagging' does not only affect the individual, but can continue for generations.
 This effect has been measured in seven generations of mice and three human generations.
 This tagging can affect our health, personality, and physical makeup.

-Genetic traits passed down from either parent can be influenced by their environment and dietary nutrition.
-How genes express themselves in the body, thus affecting our health, are affected by nutrients, toxins, and stress levels.
+Genetic traits passed down from either parent can be influenced by the environment surrounding the cells and dietary nutrition.
+How genes express themselves in the body, and thus affect our physical health, are affected by nutrients, toxins, and stress levels.

-Gene expression not only affects physical health, it also affects mental health.
-These effects are not limited to the good and bad substances we put into our bodies.
-They are also subject to our emotions.
+Nature versus nurture also shows up in our personalities and mental well-being.
+The effects of gene expression are not limited to the good and bad substances we put into our bodies.
+They are also subject to our emotions and the self-talk in our minds.
 It is true that anxiety and trauma can be learned, but it is also true that these emotions can become encoded in the genes and passed down through the generations.

-It was once believed that our brains developed for a few decades as dictated by our genetics and then pretty much stayed the same until beginning its decline into old age.
+It was once believed that our brains developed for a few decades as dictated by genetics and then pretty much stayed the same until declining into old age.
 Now we know that the brain never stops changing.
-The outer and inner environment of the body affect its health and development.
-We acquire about half of our neural networks through heredity.
-The rest we build as we learn new things and have new experiences.
+Human acquire about half our neural networks through heredity.
+The rest we build by learning new things and have new experiences.
 We can influence these networks through our free will right up until the day we die.
 How our brains are wired is as unique as our fingerprints.
-To a significant extent, our brain health is determined by what we put in and on our bodies, our stress levels, our perceptions, our sense of happiness and fulfillment, and the experiences we have.
+To a significant extent, brain health is determined epigenetically by what we put in and on our bodies, our stress levels, our perceptions, our sense of happiness and fulfillment, and the experiences we have.

-Stress has been widely implicated as a contributor to many illnesses.
-Research shows that stress can cause modifications to DNA in the brain, resulting in neurological problems.
+Stress has been widely implicated as an epigenetic contributor to many illnesses by causing modifications to brain DNA, resulting in neurological problems.
 Adults who dealt with a lot of childhood adversity are more susceptible to psychiatric difficulties such as PTSD and anxiety because of gene changes related to regulation of the stress hormone cortisol.
+Adaptogens can help the body mitigate the negative effects of chronic stress.

 Even though genes are part of your physical body, they are significantly affected by your thoughts, perceptions, and beliefs as well as how you care for your body and your genetics.
 Your body affects your mind and your mind affects your body, including your genes.